Bankruptcy, Restructuring, and Creditors’ Rights

-For almost 80 years, Jennings Strouss has been dedicated to providing clients with strategic legal guidance to help them seize every opportunity.
+For over 75 years, Jennings Strouss has been dedicated to providing clients with strategic legal guidance to help them seize every opportunity.
 The firm is well-known for its rich heritage, commitment to community, and long-lasting relationships.
 We have a deep understanding of business and law.
 When you work with us, you’ll have a team of legal experts who are dedicated to your vision of success.

 Through our offices in Phoenix, Peoria, and Tucson, Arizona, and Washington, D.C., we leverage resources both regionally and nationally to serve our expanding client base.
 Jennings Strouss is deeply rooted in each of our locations’ legal and business communities, and is especially instrumental in helping shape the dynamic growth of Arizona and many of its institutions.
 The firm promotes a pragmatic, results-oriented approach, coupled with a healthy, well-managed, and friendly atmosphere of collaboration.